-G.(2b) Monitoring and Evaluation of English Learners Rating Expectations □Meets A complete response must □Approaches Identify the regular intervals at which progress will be monitored; Identify specific actions/reporting that will engage students and/or families; Describe how the school will evaluate the effectiveness of its EL program and services; and Describe how the school will monitor exited EL students (reclassified fluent English proficient students-RFEPs) for two years for academic progress. □Does Not Meet [ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:]
+G.(2b) Monitoring and Evaluation of English Learners Rating Expectations □Meets A complete response must Describe how the proposed school will monitor the progress of ELs toward English language proficiency, both annually and within the school year; Identify specific responsibilities for school staff and classroom teachers; □Approaches Identify the regular intervals at which progress will be monitored; Identify specific actions/reporting that will engage students and/or families; Describe how the school will evaluate the effectiveness of its EL program and services; and □Does Not Meet Describe how the school will monitor exited EL students (reclassified fluent English proficient students-RFEPs) for two years for academic progress.
+ENTER INDEPENDE ENT REVIEW TEAM COMMENTS HERE:

+G.(3) Plan to adhere to ESSA and State Statutes

+Rating Expectations
-Rating Expectations A complete response must Describe how the proposed school will: Develop an educational framework to address the educational needs of Native American, Hispanic, Black and bilingual multicultural students within a culturally and linguistically responsive approach to learning;

-□Approaches Identify specific responsibilities for school staff and classroom teachers, including professional development for teachers; Ensure that the best practices are used in teaching, mentoring, counseling and administration are culturally and linguistically responsive to students; □Does Not Meet Ensure policies will be culturally and linguistically responsive; Demonstrate rigorous and culturally meaningful curricula and instructional materials will be developed and implemented; Identify the regular intervals at which progress will be monitored; Identify specific actions/reporting that will engage students and/or families; and Evaluate the effectiveness of its programs to improve educational outcomes.
-Describe how the proposed school will meet the specific requirements of the Black Education Act [ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:]
+□Meets A complete response must Describe how the proposed school will: Develop an educational framework to address the educational needs of Native American, Hispanic, Black and bilingual multicultural students within a culturally and linguistically responsive approach to learning; Identify specific responsibilities for school staff and classroom teachers, including professional development for teachers; Ensure that the best practices are used in teaching, mentoring, counseling and administration are culturally and linguistically responsive to students; Ensure policies will be culturally and linguistically responsive; Demonstrate rigorous and culturally meaningful curricula and instructional materials will be developed and implemented; Identify the regular intervals at which progress will be monitored; Identify specific actions/reporting that will engage students and/or families; and Evaluate the effectiveness of its programs to improve educational outcomes.
+Describe how the proposed school will meet the specific requirements of the Black Education Act

+□Approaches

+□Does Not Meet